The prototypical family car of the 21st century

 Midsize SUVs are compelling alternatives for parents still honoring their promise to never drive a minivan, but minivans are far more cavernous and those power sliding doors are really, really convenient.
 If your family regularly transports three rows of people and more than a small amount of cargo at the same time, we encourage you to check out our Minivan Buyer’s Guide.

-If you're interested in stepping up to something like a BMW X5 or Audi Q7, be aware that the average transaction price in that category is about $51,000.
+If you’re interested in stepping up to something like a BMW X5 or Audi Q7, be prepared to cough up an additional $15,000 to $20,000.
 Still interested?
-Check out our Midsize Luxury SUV Buyer's Guide to see all your options.
+Check out our Midsize Luxury SUV Buyer’s Guide to see all your options.